-[For further information, see the school counselor and policy EHDB(LOCAL).]
+[See the school counselor and policy EHDB(LOCAL) for more information.]

-Credit by Examination for Advancement / Acceleration If a Student Has Not Taken the Course / Subject
+Credit by Examination for Advancement/Acceleration-If a Student Has Not Taken the Course/Subject

-A student will be permitted to take an examination to earn credit for an academic course or subject area for which the student has had no prior instruction, i.e., for advancement or to accelerate to the next grade level.
+A student will be permitted to earn credit by examination for an academic course or subject area for which the student had no prior instruction for advancement or to accelerate to the next grade level.

 The examinations offered by the district are approved by the district's board of trustees.
-The dates on which examinations are scheduled during the 2019-20 school year will be published in appropriate district publications and on the district's website.
-The only exceptions to the published dates will be for any examinations administered by another entity besides the district or if a request is made outside of these time frames by a student who is homeless or by a student involved in the foster care system.
-When another entity administers an examination, a student and the district must comply with the testing schedule of the other entity.
-During each testing window provided by the district, a student may attempt a specific examination only once.
+Testing windows for these examinations will be published in district publications and on the district's website.
+A student may take a specific examination only once per testing window.

+The only exceptions to the published testing windows will be for examinations administered by another entity or to accommodate a student experiencing homelessness or a student involved in the foster care system.

+When another entity administers an examination, the student and the district must comply with the testing schedule of the other entity.

-If a student plans to take an examination, the student (or parent) must register with the school counselor no later than 30 days prior to the scheduled testing date.
-[For further information, see policy EHDC.]
+If a student plans to take an examination, the student or parent must register with the school counselor no later than 30 days prior to the scheduled testing date.
+[See policy EHDC for more information.]